-By 2026, we want to develop a partnership culture between members, Governors and the Trust to ensure more effective relationships in shaping decision-making.
-Refresh existing communication channels with members.
+By 2025, we want to develop a partnership culture between members, Governors and the Trust to ensure more effective relationships in shaping decision-making.

+Refresh existing communication channels with members

 We will improve how we communicate and engage with our members in order to provide the information that members want in an accessible way.
 This will include the systems and tools used to manage communication.

-- We will use a range of different channels to target different groups; create an ongoing dialogue with members; provide opportunities for information sharing, discussion, and feedback from members; and celebrate Trust achievements so that members can share in this success. - Promote the work of Governors.
+We will use a range of different channels to target different groups; create an ongoing dialogue with members; provide opportunities for information sharing, discussion, and feedback from members; and celebrate Trust achievements so that members can share in this success.

+Promote the work of Governors

 We will promote ways for members to get in touch with Governors, make the process simpler, so that ideas and issues can be shared.
 We will improve how we feedback on issues Governors have raised on members' behalf.

-- Explore alternative newsletter tools.
+Explore alternative newsletter tools

 The Trust currently sends a quarterly newsletter electronically to members.
+However, the technology and system is now out of date and difficult to use, impacting on the quality and analysis of what people find of most interest.
+We will work with the Trust Charity and Communication Team to identify other options, including the potential to adopt the system they use, which would boost in-house training resources and save costs.

+Build partnership engagement

-However, the technology and system are now out of date and difficult to use.
-We will work with the Trust Charity and Communication Team to identify other options, that are better quality and value for money. - Build partnership engagement.
-We will work with voluntary and community partners to increase our reach in sharing information, news and how people can get involved in working with the Trust, including membership. - Develop a programme of community engagement events.
+We will work with voluntary and community partners to increase our reach in sharing information, news and how people can get involved in working with the Trust, including membership.

+• Develop a programme of community engagement events

 We will develop a schedule of community engagement where the Trust will be present or leading, with support from Governors, so that members and the public have a range of opportunities to get involved where they live, and engage directly with their elected Governors.

-Improve opportunities for members to give their views.
+Improve opportunities for members to give their views

 We will strengthen the ways members can engage with the Trust, for example through participation in events, community focus groups and surveys.

+5.4.
 To keep accurate and informative databases of members and tools to engage with people.

 The Trust uses a membership database, which holds a range of contact and demographic information for all members, in line with data protection legislation.

-However, this needs a review to ensure that the best systems are in use that provide a range of options to engage members and share information.
+However, an opportunity may be to work with the Trust Charity in adopting the same database system they use, which also could enable capture of other ways to communicate and engage with members (such as mobile telephone numbers).

-Explore alternative database systems.
+• Explore alternative database systems

 The Trust has a third-party database, which is costly and is difficult to use.
 It also only has limited functionality, meaning alternative ways of communicating with members and Governors is not available (i.e. such as SMS).